Guide

 3.7.2 Clearly stating the type of checks that will be undertaken as part of the recruitment process allows individuals to make an informed decision about whether to apply.
 Being clear about automatic exclusions that apply to regulated activity i.e., if they appear on the adults or children’s barred list(s), will be helpful to ensure time and resources are not wasted on requiring individuals to go through an interview process, only for their application to be rejected further down the process.

 3.7.3 Providing information about your organisation’s policy on recruiting individuals who have a criminal record will also help reassure applicants that your organisation is committed to adhering to fair recruitment practice.
-The DBS have provided a sample policy on recruiting ex-offenders which you can adopt for this purpose.
+The government website has guidance on employing prisoners and ex-offenders which may help for this purpose.

 3.7.4 Providing applicants with a point of contact within your organisation is also recommended in case they have any questions about the recruitment process.
 Given the complexities of the criminal justice system, signposting them to charity bodies such as Nacro or Unlock will also be necessary to ensure they understand what criminal record information they need to declare and their rights when doing so.